Sudden unexpected death in epilepsy: Prevention

 Prevention strategies for sudden unexpected death in epilepsy (SUDEP) primarily focus on reducing seizure frequency, particularly tonic-clonic seizures, which are the most consistently identified modifiable risk factor.
 Adherence to antiseizure medications, avoidance of known triggers, and timely optimization of treatment are central to risk reduction.
 Individuals with drug-resistant epilepsy may benefit from referral for surgical evaluation or adjunctive therapies, including neuromodulation.

 Nocturnal supervision may also reduce SUDEP risk, particularly in individuals who experience seizures during sleep.
 Strategies such as sharing a bedroom, using listening devices, or considering alternative living arrangements may improve safety in selected cases.
 However, these approaches may not be feasible in all settings, particularly for adults living independently.

 The prone position following a tonic-clonic seizure has been documented in a majority of SUDEP cases.
 This observation has drawn parallels to sudden infant death syndrome (SIDS), where public health campaigns encouraging supine sleep have been associated with reduced mortality.
 Similar recommendations have been proposed for epilepsy, though it remains unclear whether advising initial sleep position effectively reduces SUDEP risk.

 Early intervention during postictal cardiorespiratory arrest may be lifesaving in some cases.
 In the MORTEMUS study, patients who received resuscitative efforts within three minutes of seizure-related cardiac arrest survived, whereas delayed intervention was associated with fatal outcomes.
 Although tools such as seizure detection devices and antisuffocation pillows have been proposed, their effectiveness likely depends on the presence of someone able to intervene promptly.

 Counseling individuals with epilepsy and their caregivers about SUDEP risk and prevention is recommended in several clinical guidelines.
 The American Academy of Neurology and the National Institute for Health and Care Excellence advise that patients be informed of SUDEP risk as part of routine epilepsy care.
 Shared decision-making and individualized discussions may improve awareness and support the adoption of preventive strategies.

+The potential role of serotonin in reversing seizure-induced respiratory depression has led to a serotonin hypothesis of SUDEP.
+Seizure-induced respiratory depression induced by adenosine may lead to SUDEP but can be prevented by autoresuscitation and other restorative respiratory response mechanisms mediated by the action of serotonin on the periaqueductal gray.
+This hypothesis is based the established role of serotonin in enhancing respiration in response to elevated carbon dioxide in the blood and the finding that this occurs commonly due to seizures [Serotonin receptors: guardians of stable breathing.
+Drugs that enhance the action of serotonin, including selective serotonin reuptake inhibitors (SSRIs), commonly used as antidepressants are able to reverse seizure-induced respiratory arrest in animal models of SUDEP, and to reduce seizure-induced respiratory depression in patients [The association of serotonin reuptake inhibitors and benzodiazepines with ictal central apnea.
+A clinical trial of an SSRI on respiration on patients has begun.